-If the remaining distance is less than 1500 km (1000 miles), InSP is displayed with a remaining distance of 1000 km (600 miles) when the ignition is switched on and off.
-If less than 1000 km (600 miles) remains, InSP is displayed for several seconds.
-Have the next service performed by a workshop within one week or 500 km (300 miles) (whichever occurs first).
+If the remaining distance is less than 1500 km, InSP is displayed with a remaining distance of 1000 km when the ignition is switched on and off.
+If less than 1000 km remain, InSP is displayed for several seconds.
+Have the next service performed by a workshop within one week or 500 km (whichever occurs first).
+Display of remaining distance: